jbush001/NyuziProcessor/tools/simulator/README.md

 This is a instruction accurate functional simulator for this instruction set.
-It is not cycle accurate, and it does not simulate the behavior of caches.
+It is not cycle accurate, and it does not simulate the behavior of the pipeline or caches.
 It can run in a few different modes, specified with the -m flag:
 - cosim - co-simulation mode.
-The simulator reads instruction side effects from stdin (which are produced by the Verilog model) and verifies they are correct given the program.
+The simulator reads instruction side effects from stdin (which are produced by the Verilog model) and verifies they match its own execution.
+ More details are in the tests/cosimulation directory.
-- gui - (Mac only) Pops up a window that displays the live contents of the framebuffer
+- gui - Pops up a window that displays the live contents of the framebuffer
 - gdb - (in development) Allow a debugger to attach with remote GDB protocol to port 8000.
 - &lt;default&gt; Executes program until the processor is halted.